A Simple and Approximately Optimal Mechanism for an Additive Buyer: Preliminaries

+We further use the following terminology to discuss the revenue obtainable by various types of mechanisms, where the first three are taken from~\cite{HartN17}.
+Below, we reference Myerson's optimal single-item auction, which for $m=1$ buyer simply sets the price $p^* = \arg\max_{p} \{p \cdot \Pr[v \geq p]\}$~\cite{Myerson81}.
+The precise format of Myerson's auction for $m>1$ buyers is immaterial for our results, as we use no properties of this auction in our proofs other than its optimality.

-We use the following terminology to discuss the revenue obtainable by various types of mechanisms, where the first three are taken from~\cite{HartNisan12}. \begin{itemize} \item $\Rev(D)$: The optimal revenue obtained by any (possibly randomized) truthful mechanism when the consumer profile is drawn from $D$. \item $\SRev(D)$: The optimal revenue obtained by auctioning items separately when the consumer profile is drawn from $D$.
-That is, the revenue obtained by running Myerson's optimal auction separately for each item. \item $\BRev(D)$: The optimal revenue obtained by auctioning the grand bundle when the consumer profile is drawn from $D$.
-That is, the revenue obtained by running Myerson's optimal auction when treating the grand bundle as a single item. \item $\PRev(D)$: The optimal revenue obtained by any \emph{partition} mechanism when the consumer profile is drawn from $D$.
+\begin{itemize} \item $\Rev(D)$: The optimal revenue (more precisely, the supremum of revenues) obtained by any (possibly randomized) BIC/IR mechanism when the buyer profile is drawn from $D$. \item $\SRev(D)$: The optimal revenue (more precisely, the supremum of revenues) obtained by selling items separately when the buyer profile is drawn from $D$.
+That is, the revenue obtained by running Myerson's optimal auction separately for each item.
+Recall that when there is just $m=1$ buyer, $\SRev(D)$ is achieved by setting a price $p_i$ on each item $i$, and letting the buyer pick any subset of items to purchase. \item $\BRev(D)$: The optimal revenue (more precisely, the supremum of revenues) obtained by selling the grand bundle when the buyer profile is drawn from $D$.
+That is, the revenue obtained by running Myerson's optimal auction when treating the grand bundle as a single item.
+Recall that when there is just $m=1$ buyer, $\BRev(D)$ is achieved by setting a price $p$ on the grand bundle, and letting the buyer purchase the grand bundle for price $p$. \item $\PRev(D)$: The optimal revenue (more precisely, the supremum of revenues) obtained by any \emph{partition} mechanism when the buyer profile is drawn from $D$.
 That is, the maximal revenue obtained by first partitioning the items into disjoint bundles, and then running Myerson's optimal auction separately for each bundle, treating each bundle as a single item. \end{itemize}

+Observe that some of the terms above may not be well-defined if $\Rev(D)$ is unbounded.
+In this case, our proofs establish that $\SRev(D), \BRev(D), \PRev(D)$ are all unbounded as well (although we will not explicitly state these conclusions).
+Also, for ease of exposition, we will only consider the case when the supremum of revenues is actually achieved by some mechanism, which we will refer to as the ``optimal mechanism.''
+While we do not explicitly discuss cases where the supremum is not realized but is instead the limit of a sequence of mechanisms, we note that all of our proofs carry over by standard limiting arguments.